19 Rarely Seen Photos of Royal Siblings

 In the mid-1980s, Prince Charles’s two sons, Prince William and Prince Harry, head off to the Wetherby School in London, a private pre-K program.
 That’s their mum, Princess Diana, standing behind them in red.
-Be sure to check out these 15 rarely seen photos of Princess Diana with Prince Harry.

 A private joke among public brothers